 Some of the small budget pieces of gear are the things that make the biggest difference in comfort on a hike, camping or just hanging out in my backyard or going for a walk with a friend in the winter.
 There’s nothing like the perfect coffee mug or insulating pad to sit on to elevate a winter day!
 These are less expensive items that I cherish myself.

-Perfect Travel Mug ($25-$50): I have spent literally YEARS trying to find a coffee mug that is durable, insulating, doesn’t leak, fits in my car’s cup holder, has something to hook it on and is easy to clean.
+Perfect Travel Mug: I have spent literally YEARS trying to find a coffee mug that is durable, insulating, doesn’t leak, fits in my car’s cup holder, has something to hook it on and is easy to clean.
 The Hydro Flask coffee flask is IT!
 It even comes in bright yellow which is perfect for our gray winters.
 I was skeptical, because for a mug it’s expensive, but it’s completely worth it.
-Get it here from REI, here from Amazon and here directly from Hydro Flask.
+Get it here from REI and here from Amazon

 Gifts for Outdoorsy Women – Under $100

-Cute and comfy waterproof ankle boots ($99): I absolutely adore these Xtratuf ankle boots by Salmon Sisters!
+Cute and comfy waterproof ankle boots: I absolutely adore these Xtratuf ankle boots by Salmon Sisters!
 There are several colors and styles and they also have taller rubber boots too.
 I find these ankle ones absolutely perfect for getting outside during a wet pacific northwest winter!

-Hammock ($70-$80): Hammocks are a lightweight, go anywhere place to nap.
+Hammock: Hammocks are a lightweight, go anywhere place to nap.
 What’s not to love?
 I recommend a double hammock for extra space.
 There are unlimited accessories you can also get into if your person already has a hammock.
-Try the Kammock Roo Double at REI or directly from Kammock here.
+Try the Kammock Roo Double!

-Camp Chairs ($60 for set of two): Now that all the social events need to happen outside, camp chairs are a must!
+Camp Chairs: Now that all the social events need to happen outside, camp chairs are a must!
 Especially in the winter, when sitting on the wet and cold ground is a lot less appealing.
 I really love this set of two from Amazon.
 They’re sturdy and pack up small!

 Big Ticket Gift Guide for Outdoorsy Women (over $100)

-Warm down coat ($150): Who wouldn’t love a super warm coat to stay cozy and comfortable this winter?
+Warm down coat: Who wouldn’t love a super warm coat to stay cozy and comfortable this winter?
 Everyone would!
 This super affordable one from REI packs into it’s pocket and is long to keep your bottom warm too!

-Expensive long underwear ($200): If this seems like a lot of money for long underwear, you’re right!
+Expensive long underwear: If this seems like a lot of money for long underwear, you’re right!
 But that’s what makes it a great gift.
 Super warm and cozy and something that’s hard to buy for yourself!
-These smartwool tops and bottoms also come in plus sizes for both tops and bottoms.
+These smartwool tops and bottoms also come in plus sizes.

-Hammock Ultra light Tent set up ($260): If she’s already into hammock or has showed an interest in it, the all in one ultralight hammock and tent set up from Kammock is pretty fantastic and would be a great gift!
-Get it here at REI or here directly from Kammock.
+Hammock Ultra light Tent set up: If she’s already into hammock or has showed an interest in it, the all in one ultralight hammock and tent set up from Kammock is pretty fantastic and would be a great gift!
+Get it here at REI.